Khaniyadarshana/Netflix_Clone/README.md

 # Netflix_Clone
 Welcome to the Netflix Clone project!
-This project is a result of my journey into the world of web development, where I recreated the user interface of Netflix using React, SaaS, and the TMDB API.
+This project is a result of my journey into the world of web development, where I recreated the user interface of Netflix using React, SaaS, and the TMDB API, all thanks to the amazing guidance from @meabhisingh(aka 6packprogrammer) on YouTube.
 It's been an incredible learning experience, and I'm excited to share it with you.

 # Features:
 📽️ Browse a vast library of movies and TV shows from the TMDB API.